Countable and Uncountable Infinities

 What about when we remove an infinite number of points?

 Once again, imagine the line segment from 0 to 1.
 Now imagine that we remove all the fractions.
-What’s crazy is that between any two fractions, there’s another fraction ― it’s dense.
+What’s crazy is that between any two fractions, there’s another fraction ― they’re dense.
 However, the set of all fractions is countable or listable.
 If we add up the length of everything on our list of fractions, we get 0.+.0.+.0.+.…, which equals 0.

 So if we remove a countable number of points from a continuum, the length of the continuum remains unchanged.”
 [8]